1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 - [ ] Inventory accounting connected to WooCommerce.
 - [ ] Set inventory status when item is placed in cart.
-- [ ] Mark product as purchesed on payment.
+- [ ] Mark product as purchased on payment.
 - [ ] Create and send invoice.

 ### Product synchronization

-Products are synchronized between Woocommerce and DK by product ID (SKU).
-Information about the product is entered into the site, but the quantity and whether an item is in stock, is determined on DK's side.
-(See [issue #1](https://github.com/1984hosting/woocoo/issues/1).)
+Products are generally managed on DK's side, and those changes are reflected in WooCommerce.

+Certain changes are also possible on WooCommerce's side that are not optional in DK, like the product's image, but **changes in WooCommerce are not sent back** to DK.

+The common identity between both system is the SKU (product ID).

+It is possible that in the future, we will create options to update DK through WooCommerce, but at least not for now.

 ### Pricing